 Applications for a license shall be submitted to the Department of Justice, Security Programs Office on the prescribed form.
-Applicants applying for a private investigator, private guard or armed guard licence must:
+Applicants applying for a private investigator, private guard, or armed guard license must:

 - be at least 18 years of age;